germangar/whook/README.md

 Whook only uses one-side mode.
 Hedge mode is not supported.<br>
 It's also always using isolated marging.
 However you should be able to change this relatively easy if you want to.

+You don't need to be a programmer to use Whook.
+All you need is to download the main.py file and follow the instructions below.

 ##### Disclaimer: This project is for my personal use.
 I'm not taking feature requests.